 Live video visits are EI services provided through the Internet.
 You and your EI provider will be present in real time.
 Over an Internet platform, you will see and hear your EI provider.
-Internet platforms vary; platforms may include Skype for Business and Zoom for Healthcare.
+Internet platforms vary; platforms may include Skype and Zoom.

 Why Provide Live Video Visits?

 Live video visits are one of the options to receive EI.
 This service delivery model allows for a larger pool of providers for underserved areas and greater flexibility in scheduling visits by eliminating travel time.

 Your service coordinator and EI provider may provide live video visits.
 Just like during in-person EI visits, the live video visit will include coaching.
 Specifically, your EI provider will coach you in using EI strategies with your child.
 The coaching may include joint planning between you and the EI provider, reflection on your own practices with your child, feedback from the EI provider about ways to support your child, observations the EI provider uses to learn about your family interactions, and suggestions for actions/activities (e.g., strategies, modeling) to help you meet your goals.

 Where and When Can Live Video Visits Be Provided?

 Your service coordinator will contact you to explain live video visits.
 You and your EI provider decide how you will receive your EI services.
 If live video visits are selected, you will schedule the live video visit at a convenient time/date.
 To ensure privacy, we encourage you to conduct the live video visit in a quiet area of your home, to the extent possible.

 Do Live Video Visits Require My Child to Sit in Front of a Screen for an Hour?